lkania/CDOT/README.md

 Rscript ./cdot/R50JSDPlot.R
 ```

-After the script finishes, the following figure is available.
+After the script finishes, the figure is available at the following location.

 | Figure number (click link to open)  | Location                         |
 |-------------------------------------|----------------------------------|